 Saturday's, 8:00 AM - 8:30 PM.

 Sunday's, Noon - 8:30 PM.

-Our events are reserved with specific seating, so it is important to book your event in advance in order to get the best choice of seats.
+Barnette Theatre events are reserved with specific seating, so it is important to book your event in advance in order to get the best choice of seats.
 Hicklin Studio Theatre events are general admission, so arrive early for the best seating.

 Yes.
 If there are still tickets available to purchase on the day of the event, you may purchase them in person at the box office.
 Some shows sell very quickly and do not always have tickets available on the day of the show, so we suggest you call the box office and check availability before traveling to the theatre.